 - If you’re a senior or know one who can’t afford an air conditioning unit, check with your local Area Agency on Aging for programs that can help you get one.

-Michigan has much to offer, and most of it takes place outdoors.
+Michigan summers have so much to offer, especially outdoors.
 Wherever summer takes you, remember to be informed, be safe and stay cool.